musksah/MultiCriteriaMethods/README.md

 -   `gulp vendor` copies dependencies from node_modules to the vendor directory

 You must have npm installed globally in order to use this build environment.
 This theme was built using node v11.6.0 and the Gulp CLI v2.0.1.
 If Gulp is not running properly after running `npm install`, you may need to update node and/or the Gulp CLI locally.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/sb-admin-2/).

-## Copyright and License

-Copyright 2013-2019 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-resume/blob/gh-pages/LICENSE) license.